Skeleton Gussets - Internal Frame Gussets

 On the right is a tube being readied for the installation.
 It is important that any internal welds be removed to allow for the gusset to sit flat against the inside of the tubing.

-A paper template is included with each kit to accurately mark the outside of the tubing for the mounting holes.
+Make a paper template to accurately mark the outside of the tubing for the mounting holes.
 Once the holes are drilled, the gussets are mounted in one of the tubes.

 The holes may be drilled a touch over 3/8" - or larger.
 If you plan to 'Plug-Weld' the bolt holes, for added strength, then I'd suggest a 5/8" to 3/4" hole instead.
 That way, the bolts may be removed (one at a time) after welding the joint - then the tubing may be welded to the gusset from the outside of the tubing - greatly adding to the strength of the joint.